 2. Description: You need to have at least 10 characters here.

-3. Application Website: This cannot be blank
+3. Website: This cannot be blank

 7. You are now directed to your application page with the URL being: